mkevre/Kabar-k-buru-maya/content/code-security/supply-chain-security/end-to-end-supply-chain/index.md

 ---
 title: End-to-end supply chain
-intro: 'How to think about securing your user accounts, your code, and your build process'
+intro: How to think about securing your user accounts, your code, and your build process
 versions:
   fpt: '*'
   ghec: '*'
   ghes: '*'
-  ghae: '*'
 topics:
   - Security overview
   - Organizations